 During the monthly SIOP process, the potential and probable revenue opportunities are highlighted with enough clarity so that the executive team can take control over the strategic decisions required to support profitable growth.
 For example, a life sciences manufacturing client took control over the supply chain by building an additional facility to support growth.
 However, you don’t build a facility and gain customer approval for the new process quickly, and so they had to take control and develop an interim solution as well.

 They knew they had to get a better handle on their forecast so they could carefully navigate how to increase interim production and meet customer orders.
 After reviewing historical growth rates by customer and product line, incorporating quotes with high probabilities of success, reviewing inventory agreements, monitoring new growth channels, and reviewing with sales and product teams, we defined a base forecast to launch the SIOP process.
 This enabled manufacturing to see into the future and define the specific proteins required to support the growth trajectory prior to the expanded facility availability.
 This allowed the manufacturing leader to take control and scale these specific proteins, reallocate space, build skills, purchase equipment, and order long lead-time materials to support growth, and it enabled the quality and bottling leaders to plan capacity accordingly to meet the interim demand.
 Additionally, modifications could be made to the frequency, volume and manner in which the manufacturing facility replenished its European and Pacific Rim locations to ensure customers’ needs were met.
-You’ll find more examples of how to grow and take control of your business by being directionally correct with sales and operations planning in my podcast with WBSRocks.
+You’ll find more examples of how to grow and take control of your business by being directionally correct with sales and operations planning in our blog.

 Customer Success with SIOP